AnkaSecure CLI – Overview

 ) used for key derivation

-, etc.).\ If initialization is skipped, CLI operations will fail with a security error.
+Mandatory -- If initialization is skipped, CLI operations (including every demo scenario) will fail with a security error.

-For more information, see the CLI Configuration Guide.
+For configuration details see the CLI Configuration Guide.

 Configuration